KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 The content of the tables are the items in an array.
-The items have the json keys (e.g. "id" instead of 0) The application (in python) converts the json data in to data with integer keys and then convert the contents to cbor.
+The items have the json keys (e.g. "id" instead of 0) The application converts the json data in to data with integer keys and then convert the contents to cbor.

 ##### Group object table